The Funhouse Massacre

-The Funhouse Massacre is a 2015 American slasher film starring Robert Englund, Jere Burns, Scottie Thompson and Clint Howard.
+The Funhouse Massacre is a 2015 American horror slasher comedy film starring Robert Englund, Jere Burns, Scottie Thompson and Clint Howard.

 Plot

 Halloween Night – Journalist Miss Quinn comes to the Statesville Mental Hospital to interview Warden Kane.
 The warden introduces Ms. Quinn to five of the asylum’s most notorious serial killer inmates.
 Jeffrey Ramses was a chef who became known as "Animal the Cannibal" for serving victims to his customers.
 Murderous dentist Bradford Young is known as "Dr. Suave".
 Walter Harris is “The Taxidermist".
 "Rocco the Clown" was an underground wrestler who killed his opponents in the ring.
 Manual Dyer was a cult leader who considered himself a prophet, but is referred to as "Mental Manny" because of his psychosis.
 Miss Quinn reveals herself to actually be "The Stitch Face Killer" when she murders Warden Kane and the guards before freeing the inmates.
 Manny refers to Quinn as "Dollface" because she is also his daughter Eileen.
 Sheriff Kate Dyer and bumbling Deputy Doyle investigate a murder at a motel.

 Having been tricked into doing so while romantically involved with Dollface, proprietor Dennis themes his Land of Illusions Haunted Scream Park at the Macon County Funhouse around the crimes of the Statesville Mental Hospital inmates.
 Manny has Rocco attack Dennis and drag him away as the killers murder the actors playing them and take over their roles inside the maze.

 Along with their friends Mikey and Randall, diner coworkers Morgan, Laurie, Christina, and Jason leave work to go the Halloween haunt.
 Coworker Gerardo drives everyone there, but leaves after deciding that the attraction looks too frightening.
 All night long, the killers murder unsuspecting patrons.
 Other customers assume the gore is part of the entertainment.
 After taking a prank phone call, Deputy Doyle assumes all incoming calls concerning attacks at the funhouse are fake.

 Kate returns to the crime scene at the motel and discovers that the room belonged to Dollface.
 Clues lead Kate to conclude that whatever Dollface was planning involved the Statesville Mental Hospital inmates.
 Kate regroups with Deputy Doyle and the two of them discover the bloodbath at the asylum.
 Dollface kills Christina in the bathroom after Christina has sex with Jason.
 The other friends realize what is actually happening at the funhouse after they find Christina’s dead body.
 The friends find themselves cornered when they discover the front gate to the park is chained shut.
 Rocco murders Mikey, Randall, and Jason.
 Laurie remains trapped inside the park while Morgan escapes and goes for help.